Contact me now for book signings/readings/lectures

 It has taken me over 40 years to break my silence; I finally feel strong enough to be able to share my story, to reach out to others and hopefully help them in some way by sharing my experiences.
-I believe that first should be awareness and education and only then can any policy or legislation begin to change.
+I believe that only through awareness and education can policy or legislation begin to change.

 I was abused and afterwards there was no help, I felt like nothing I did mattered, I didn’t want to go to school or talk to my friends, I felt like I was never good enough or pretty or as smart as the other girls my age.
-And because I received no validation or therapy for the abuse I suffered, my self-esteem plummeted into nothingness and I became a walking target for traffickers and predators.
-I believe it is so important to first validate a child’s abuse, and second get them the therapy and help they need.
-Listen to them.
+Because I received no validation or therapy for the abuse I suffered, my self-esteem plummeted into nothingness and I became a walking target for traffickers and predators.
+I believe it is so important to first listen and validate what a child is saying, and second get them the therapy and help they may need.

 The summer I turned twelve years old I ran away from my suburban Virginia home.
 I ran away from home to escape the abuse, and I continued to run away from home dozens and dozens of times between the ages of twelve and thirteen.
 Sometimes the police would find me and bring me home, or they would take me to detention centers, reform schools and hospitals.
 I was treated as a juvenile delinquent, and a child who was uncontrollable, never as a young girl who needed assistance or help.

 I was manipulated, coerced, abused and exploited by traffickers in Washington, D.C. and New York City for over ten horrific trauma filled years.